Riverstone Tennis courts

 TENNIS COURT REOPENING RULES

-Because tennis does not require any direct person-to-person contact, players can enjoy the many physical and mental benefits that tennis offers so long as you practice social distancing by keeping six feet apart from other players, and have no more than 4 people per court.
+Because tennis does not require any direct person-to-person contact, players can enjoy the many physical and mental benefits that tennis offers so long as you practice social distancing by keeping six feet apart from other players.

 Do Not Play if you: